indieDevVXIUudzQDb/Casper-NFT-Marketplace/README.md

 # Casper-NFT-Marketplace

 ## Description
-Front end is using static data only using Nextjs which is statically hosted on github pages
+Front end is using static data only using Nextjs

 ##TODO
 ### Front end